ManCaveMade/QuarkOne-Bootloader/README.md

 ##### Performance

 The burn performance of esptool seems to be quite low (I'm not sure if this is normal).
 However, I have tested the Quark One up to 921600 baud and the speed is certainly better than at 115200.
 You can set this in the Arduino IDE.
-I suspect that there is a timeout happening in the LUFA USB CDC framework which is impairing performance but for not at least it works!
+I suspect that there is a timeout happening in the LUFA USB CDC framework which is impairing performance but for now at least it works!

 #### Xmegaduino